anisarif/HomeAutomation/README.md

 1. Navigate to the frontend directory: `cd HomeAutomation/Frontend/react_frontend/`
 2. Install the Node.js dependencies: `npm install`
 3. Run the frontend: `npm start`

+### Devices

+1. Navigate to the devices directory: `cd HomeAutomation/Devices`
+2. Open the files in the Arduino IDE
+3. Connect the board
+4. Run the backend: `flask run`

 ## Features